carlosberrio/holbertonschool-higher_level_programming-1/0x0A-python-inheritance/README.md

-# 0x09.
-Python - Everything is object
+# 0x0A.
+Python - Inheritance

 ## Learning Objectives:
 * What is a superclass, baseclass or parentclass